coderofsalvation/usm/README.md

 # usm
 [unix sample manager] search TERABYTES of samples across different (network) disks in few seconds (+offline)

+> UPDATE 19-02-2023: usm now automatically symlinks the searchresults to a folder (which you can open in your daw/app etc) ❤

 # Usage

 <img src="demo.gif" width="100%"/>